StickonFire/cse15l-lab-reports/lab_report3.md

 ![Command Prompt](https://user-images.githubusercontent.com/70039286/153667346-e333a31e-8d03-4dec-9984-d44bec758098.PNG)
 The highlighted sction is the path to the directory.

-**Example: MarkdownParse**
+### SCP MarkdownParse

-As an example, I'll show the command used to copy my MarkdownParse into my class account
+Here's the command to copy MarkdownParse to the remote server:

-Here's the image (ignore the blue box):
 ![CommandForSCP](https://user-images.githubusercontent.com/70039286/153670502-da793730-9181-4455-8e99-cfbc0ee18aa1.PNG)